estatewatch/estatewatch.github.io/content/estates/woodberrydown.md

 However, there will be a net loss of around 190 units for social rent as compared to pre-regeneration numbers.

+In May 2024, the fourth phase of the scheme [narrowly won](https://www.hackneycitizen.co.uk/2024/05/15/critics-woodberry-down-plans-next-phase-approval/) detailed planning permission after objections were made to the Council's planning committee.

+[Woodberry Down Community Organisation](https://wdco.org.uk/) voiced the following objection to the Council's planning committee:

+> “144 social homes are being knocked down, and 90 are being built. […] This follows a similar loss in Phase 3, and a loss of 200 social homes from the first to the second masterplan.
+“We were promised these losses would be made up.
+Instead, the problem is made worse in Phase 4, and indeed worse in the draft third masterplan.”

 ---

 __Links:__